Study to Explore Early Development (SEED)

 It is important for all invited families to take part so we can learn more about differences in child development.
 Your participation will help us look for genes and other factors that might be related to autism and developmental delays.

-- A free developmental evaluation for your child.
+- For some families: A free developmental evaluation for your child.

-- A summary of your child's evaluation results.
+- For some families: A summary of your child's evaluation results.

 - Incentives to thank you for your family's participation in the study.